lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Void**

 `()`, `Void` and `(Void)` are syntactically interchangeable.
-However, the first one means an empty tuple which can be used, for example, as a denotement of a free function without parameters.
+However, the first one means an empty tuple which can be used, for example, as denoting a free function without parameters.
 The second one is used as an empty return from a free function.
 The latter is just a pointless usage of a possibility to put any statement between braces and is not used.

 **Do**: `let completionHandler: () -> Void`